Born Melbourne 1970; Currently lives and works Melbourne

 - Robert Cook, Curator of Modern and Contemporary Photography and Design, Art Gallery of Western Australia, 2007

-David Rosetzky has a strong international reputation, having participated in a substantial number of important international projects including The Third ICP Triennial of Photography and Video, International Centre for Photography, New York, USA, 2009; Viewpoints & Viewing Points: Asian Art Biennial, National Taiwan Museum of Fine Arts, 2009; and Face Up, Hamburger Bahnhoff, Berlin, Germany, 2003.
-Other selected exhibitions include South by Southeast: Recent Video Art from Australia and New Zealand, Tokyo Metropolitan Museum of Photography, Japan, 2011; 21st Century: Art in the First Decade, Queensland Art Gallery, Gallery of Modern Art, Brisbane, 2011; 21st Century Modern: Adelaide Biennial of Australian Art, Art Gallery of South Australia, 2006; Crowds / Conversations / Confessions, Art Gallery of Alberta, Edmonton, Canada, 2006; 2004: Australian Culture Now, Australian Centre for the Moving Image, Melbourne; New 03, Australian Centre for Contemporary Art, Melbourne, 2003; and Objects and Ideas: Revisiting Minimalism, Museum of Contemporary Art, Sydney, 1997.
+David Rosetzky has a strong international reputation, having participated in a substantial number of important international projects, including The Third ICP Triennial of Photography and Video, International Centre for Photography, New York, 2009; Viewpoints & Viewing Points: Asian Art Biennial, National Taiwan Museum of Fine Arts, 2009; and Face Up, Hamburger Bahnhoff, Berlin, 2003.
+Other selected exhibitions include: 24 Frames per Second, Carriageworks, Sydney, 2015; So Long as You Move, Ark Galerie, Yogyakarta, Indonesia, 2014; South by Southeast: Recent Video Art from Australia and New Zealand, Tokyo Metropolitan Museum of Photography, 2011; 21st Century: Art in the First Decade, Gallery of Modern Art, Queensland Art Gallery, Brisbane, 2011; 21st Century Modern: Adelaide Biennial of Australian Art, Art Gallery of South Australia, 2006; Crowds /Conversations / Confessions, Art Gallery of Alberta, Edmonton, Canada, 2006; 2004: Australian Culture Now, Australian Centre for the Moving Image, Melbourne; and Objects and Ideas: Revisiting Minimalism, Museum of Contemporary Art, Sydney, 1997.
 Rosetzky has also presented regular solo exhibitions at Sutton Gallery since 2004.

-In 2011 Australia Centre for Contemporary Art, Melbourne commissioned Rosetzky to make the cinema-scale video project How to Feel; whilst in 2008 the National Portrait Gallery, Canberra, commissioned Rosetzky to create a video portrait of actress Cate Blanchett.
-Rosetzky was awarded the inaugural Anne Landa Art Award for Moving Image and New Media Art, Art Gallery of New South Wales, Sydney, in 2005.
-He was a studio artist at Gertrude Contemporary Art Spaces, Melbourne, between 2002 and 2003, and has also been and artist in residence at Glasgow School of Art, Scotland, and Dunedin Public Art Gallery, New Zealand.
+In 2014 the Australian Centre for the Moving Image, Melbourne, and Carriageworks, Sydney, co-commissioned Rosetzky to produce a new video work Gaps, which followed on from a major survey show at Centre for Contemporary Photography in 2013 (which tours Nationally through to October 2015).
+In 2011 the Australian Centre for Contemporary Art, Melbourne, commissioned Rosetzky to make the cinemascale video project How to Feel and in 2008 the National Portrait Gallery, Canberra, commissioned Rosetzky to create a video portrait of actress Cate Blanchett.
+Rosetzky was awarded the inaugural Anne Landa Art Award for Moving Image and New Media Art by the Art Gallery of New South Wales, Sydney, in 2005.
+He was a studio artist at Gertrude Contemporary Art Spaces, Melbourne, between 2002 and 2003, and has also been an artist in residence at Glasgow School of Art and Dunedin Public Art Gallery.
 His work is held in many important local and international collections.